aws-samples/shopfloor-connectivity/docs/README.md

 }
 ```

 Now this template can be used by specifying in an SFC  its name and the names of the placeholders with their values.
 Below is an example and Targets with two S3 targets defined using the template.
 The values for the placeholders used by the template are provided by a comma separated list, which is separated from the name of the template by a comma as well, including the names and values of the placeholders.
 The actual values should nor be included in quotes.
-Leading and training whitespaces will be trimmed from the values".
+Leading and training whitespaces will be trimmed from the values.

 ```json
 "Targets": {